Spinetail mobula: Distribution and movement

 The spinetail mobula is a mobile species, usually traveling in small groups together.
 They are assumed to have a circumglobal distribution in tropical and temperate waters, both inshore and offshore and fully oceanic.
-Their widely distributed pattern has to do with factors such as food availability and water column dynamics, with which they adapt accordingly based off of the surrounding ecosystem and environment.
+Their widely distributed pattern has to do with factors such as food availability and water column dynamics, with which they adapt accordingly based on the surrounding ecosystem and environment.
 The southern Gulf of California appears to be an important mating and pupping ground.

 Limited studies have shown that they have a preference for more warm and shallow waters like the Gulf of Mexico, Mediterranean Sea, and southwest Pacific Ocean.
 However, one study in particular found that despite their "preference", the spinetail mobula distribution is directly related to seasonal upwelling systems with high productivity in the cold coastal waters, such as the eastern Pacific Ocean.
 Ultimately, their movement is dictated by environmental conditions that affect the zooplankton they follow.
 This makes them highly susceptible to environmental changes such as ocean acidification and global warming.
 During the months before summer, many individuals of M. japanica inhabit the continental shelf before migrating to tropical waters for the rest of the year.
 Although many studies have been done, spatial constraints and low sample sizes prohibit full understanding of the relationship between the rays' spatial distribution and the conditions of the environment around them.

 A recent study following the depth and temperatures at which these organisms reach within a 24 hour time period shows that M. japanica spend the days in deeper waters and then undergo a nocturnal migration to the surface at night to feed.